-Penal Code 30305(a)(1) PC is the California statute that makes it a crime for people to own, possess, or have in their custody any ammunition when they are prohibited from owning or possessing a firearm.
-A violation of this law can result in a felony charge punishable by up to three years in state prison.
+Penal Code § 30305(a)(1) PC makes it a crime to own or have possession of any ammunition if you are otherwise prohibited from owning or possessing a firearm.
+Doing so can result in a felony charge punishable by up to three years in jail or prison.

 The following groups of people are generally prohibited from buying or possessing a gun (and thus ammunition, also) in California:

 - persons with two or more convictions under Penal Code Section 417 PC (brandishing a weapon),

 - persons convicted of certain misdemeanor offenses (such as corporal injury to a spouse, per California Penal Code 273.5 PC and crimes involving domestic violence),

 - persons who suffer from mental illness, and

 - people under 18 (this group of people, however, can own a BB gun if they have parental consent).